-Ensuring that wherever you go or whatever you do it is a positive, cool, fashionable and elegant experience.
+Welcome to Blue Badge Style we want to ensure that wherever you go or whatever you do it is a positive, cool, fashionable and elegant experience, whatever your style, whatever your disability.
 We’re re-defining disability with style – something that should be a freedom shared.

 Fiona Jarvis first realised she might have MS when she kept falling off her high-heels!
 ‘People thought I was drunk – and that was the confusing thing, as I could well have been.’
 That was over 20 years ago and today she uses a wheel chair to glide through life.